Elephantstay: Elephant identification

 The Royal Elephant Kraal is proud to be issued the new national Elephant Identification papers.
-Due to their founder, Laithongrien (Pi Om) Meepan’s vision and efforts, the government adopted his idea for a centralized system that ensures all legal elephants are issued with these comprehensive ID’s that act as a passport and will be used to monitor ownership and all travel.
+Due to their founder, Laithongrien (Pi Om) Meepan's vision and efforts, the government adopted his idea for a centralized system that ensures all legal elephants are issued with these comprehensive IDs that act as a passport and will be used to monitor ownership and all travel.
 An important aspect of the passports will be to also register bull elephant's ivory.

-In recognition of Pi Om’s invaluable knowledge and contribution to the new system, the government used the same elephant as Royal Kraal and Elephantstay logo for the cover design of the passports.
+In recognition of Pi Om's invaluable knowledge and contribution to the new system, the government used the same elephant as Royal Kraal and Elephantstay logo for the cover design of the passports.
 The colour of the passports is pink which is the official color of the King of Thailand.
 This new computerized centralized system will impact the illegal trade, capture and use of wild elephants and the illegal ivory trade.
 New born elephants will need to be registered within 30 days of birth which will also help to protect all elephants.

 Rehabilitation

 The Kraal also acts as an elephant rehabilitation center for dangerous elephants.
 They are being trained and cared for.

-Ewa Narkiewicz says about Laithongrein Meepan: “Yes, he has an incredible ability to understand elephants...we’ve seen him retrain killer bulls that have been condemned to be shot by the government.”
+Ewa Narkiewicz says about Laithongrein Meepan: "Yes, he has an incredible ability to understand elephants...we've seen him retrain killer bulls that have been condemned to be shot by the government."